Family in need of clothing, shoes, toys after fire destroys their Bethany Meadows townhouse

 She and her family are staying with her parents in Ocean View.

-The Millville Volunteer Fire Company responded and found smoke and flames coming from the middle of the row of townhome units, according to a news release from the fire marshal’s office.
-Mutual aid fire companies assisted.
+The Millville Volunteer Fire Company responded and found smoke and flames coming from the middle of the row of townhome units, according to the Office of the State Fire Marshal.
+Mutual-aid fire companies assisted MVFC with the fire.
 Damage was estimated at $500,000.
-The investigation is continuing.
+The investigation into the cause of the fire is ongoing.

-Units 38 and 39 were ruined and Unit 40 has water and smoke damage.
+The Johnston-Fairgrieve family weren’t the only ones impacted by the fire.
+In all, Units 38 and 39 were ruined, and Unit 40 has water and smoke damage.

-Despite the devastation, in a family photo taken afterward by Tony Petralia, Public Information Officer for the Millville Fire Department, everybody managed to bravely smile.
+Despite the devastation, in a family photo taken afterward by Tony Petralia, public information officer for the Millville Volunteer Fire Company, everyone managed to smile bravely.

 “We were planning to buy it.
 But God had other plans.”